galaxy-iuc/standards/docs/best_practices/tool_xml.rst

   * `help`_
   * `citations`_

-* Cheetah code should also be indented and mainly PEP8 conformant
+* Cheetah code should also be indented and mainly `PEP8`_ conformant
-* Large XML elements may be broken into several lines

-  * label and help attributes can be on a new line
+* XML elements should normally have all attributes on a single line for easier searchability, but for large XML elements the ``label`` and ``help`` attributes can be on a new line.

 * param names should be readable and understandable, e.g. using the long option name of the wrapped tool
 * Order of parameter attributes: